 In order to administer substance abuse treatment, you must be licensed by your state board.
 Since every state is unique, check your state regulatory board for specific requirements.

-While substance abuse counselors don’t get rich, they can make a good living.
+While substance abuse counselors don’t normally get rich at their day jobs, they can make a good living.
 But salaries vary greatly based on location, years of experience and a variety of other factors.
+According to the U.S. Bureau of Labor Statistics, the median annual salary for substance abuse counselors is $39,270.

 Compare various counselor and therapist salaries below:

-Employment of substance abuse counselors is expected to grow an amazing 31 percent between 2012 and 2022.
-This is much higher than the 11 percent growth predicted for all professions combined.
+Employment of substance abuse counselors is expected to grow 22 percent between 2014 and 2024.
+This is much higher than the 7 percent growth predicted for all professions combined.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.Learn More

 There are several nonprofit and for-profit schools that offer substance abuse counseling degree programs online.